-Comfort Control (Optional)
+Comfort Control (Heat Pump Equipped Models Only)

-The comfort control operates the HVAC (Heating, Ventilating and Air Conditioning) system.
+The optional comfort control operates the HVAC (Heating, Ventilating and Air Conditioning) system.
 The comfort control is located in the hallway on the monitor panel.
-The comfort control will operate both roof air conditioners and the LP-Gas furnace.
 The comfort control uses a liquid crystal display to show the current mode status.